Merith-TK/Personal-Projects/README.md

 # Personal-Projects
  ### Latest information
-   * Finnished `Code.go` rewrite
-   * Tweaked `compile.go` program a bit to return `go build` errors and allow specifying a single go file to build
+ * fixed a issue with home.go to allow using the output as something you can actually cut off via `Prefix`
  * Updated Readme

  ### Tools in this Repo
  * Code.go